VBIC has five nodes across Melbourne, Victoria.

 Pursue additional investment in Victorian biomedical imaging research and infrastructure

 Develop human capital to support the applications of biomedical imaging modalities

 Increase the development of diagnostics and treatments for adoption in clinical practice

-The Capability operates in a collaborative structure to establish the processes and forums necessary to optimise the use of imaging resources in Victoria.
+The VBIC network enables participants to work with the Victorian State Governement as the leading industry group for biomedical imaging research and development in Victoria.
+The Capability operates in a collaborative structure to establish the processes and forums necessary to optimise the use of images resources in Victoria.

 2010 The VBIC was funded by a Victorian State Government Science Agenda Grant of $8.5 million.